jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 `misc/eval/scripts/mem`) to measure memory overhead, and therefore in a different environment, users may observe different memory consumption partially because of the different execution time of a program.

-### Work in Progress
-Building and running `thttpd` is more complicated than other benchmarks.
-We are still working on `thttpd` to make it as easy-to-use as possible in a new system.